 Folk games.

-Sports games: racing (yugeresh), running in bags, fighting with bags, running with an egg in a spoon, pulling a woven towel, etc.
+Sports games: racing (yugeresh), running in sacks, fighting with sacks, running with an egg in a spoon, tugging with a woven towel, etc.

 4